The Children's Forest Trail

 Length 1.8 mi · Climbing 70 ft

-This trail can only be hiked between May and September (depending on how much rain the area receives), when a seasonal footbridge across the Eel River is installed.
+This trail can only be hiked between May and September (approximately), when a seasonal footbridge across the Eel River is installed.
 In October the river is usually about 18–24 inches deep and, though swift, might be fordable.
 In winter there's no way to cross the river.

 Click here to see the trailhead location in Google Maps.

-Start at the Williams Grove Day Use Area, which now has an $8 fee.
+Start at the Williams Grove Day Use Area, which has an $8 fee.
+If you want to save the fee, park on the Avenue of the Giants just outside the gate.
 From the main parking lot, a gated dirt road leads a few yards to the gravelly banks of the Eel River.
-The road ends and then there's often no visible trail, but there's a sign that says "trail" and points to the left.
-Wandering upstream a ways brings you to a summer footbridge.
+There's no visible trail but if you wanter upstream a ways, you'll encounter a summer footbridge across the river.

 Cross the footbridge and look for a faint trail that cuts into the brush and up the sandy hillside.
 The trail can be hard to find, especially if the bridge is out.
-The trail enters a rather dismal patch of woods that has been heavily logged and also burned (if this seems familiar, there's a similar river crossing across from Burlington Campground that also leads into a logged area).
+The trail enters a rather dismal patch of woods that has been heavily logged and also burned.
 Fortunately, the trail soon enters old growth.
-The hush that is so characteristic of old growth, caused by the thick buildup of fallen redwood needles, is immediately evident, but throughout the walk there's quite a bit of whooshing traffic noise from Highway 101.
+The hush that is so characteristic of old growth, caused by the thick buildup of fallen redwood needles, is immediately evident, but there can be quite a bit of whooshing traffic noise from Highway 101.

-The trees start out small and get more impressive as you approach the loop trail.
-The loop trail circles around a small alluvial flat with a scenic pure redwood grove, similar in appearance to the Founders' Grove but with smaller trees.
-The grove is open, the understory presumably having been burned in the fire, and the trees have been blackened.
-Quite a bit of invasive grass, an unusual sight in the redwoods, grows among the big trees, and there's also a sparse layer of redwood sorrel and a few small ferns.
-The loop trail is faint and is marked with small blue flags, presumably to keep visitors from getting lost.
+The trees start out small but get more impressive as you approach the loop trail.
+The loop trail circles around a sizable alluvial flat with a scenic pure redwood grove.
+Maybe due to the 2006 fire, the grove is open and has an expansive, cathedral-like appearance.
+At the same time it's also bright and cheerful, because the trees aren't so huge or dense that they block out all the sun.
+There's a sparse layer of redwood sorrel and a few small ferns.
+The loop trail is somewhat faint and is marked with small blue flags.